emmekappa/docker-spark/README.md

-Docker container for spark stand alone cluster running on Tutum
+Docker container for spark stand alone cluster running on Tutum or Weave
 =================================

 This repository contains a set of scripts and configuration files to run a [Apache Spark](https://spark.apache.org/) standalone cluster from [Docker](https://www.docker.io/) container.